Google engineer fired for writing manifesto on women's 'neuroticism' sues company

 The suit is an extension of Damore's notorious memo, titled "Google's Ideological Echo Chamber" (a phrase that appears in the lawsuit as well), which accused Google of muting opinions about diversity to protect "psychological safety."

+"This lawsuit is really meant to help everyone, both at Google, and people affected by Google's products, and potential future employees," he said.

+When asked if he would want to be reinstated at Google, Damore said he would welcome the chance to return and felt he could help improve the culture there.

-Google did not immediately respond to a request for comment on Damore and Gudeman's lawsuit on Monday.
+Google did not immediately respond Monday to a request for comment on the lawsuit.

-Meanwhile, a separate lawsuit, filed by three women a month after Damore posted his document, alleged Google pays women less than men for similar work and gives them less opportunity for promotions, bonuses, and raises.
+Meanwhile, a separate lawsuit filed by three women a month after Damore posted his document alleges that Google pays women less than men for similar work and gives them less opportunity for promotions, bonuses, and raises.
 Google denied those claims to NBC News.